 A governor's term of office is usually for four years, but as a volunteer you can resign at any time.
 Your main task is to attend meetings of the school governing body.
-Business Meetings of the full governing body normally take place once each term.
-Each committee normally meets once a term, but may meet more frequently depending upon current issues the committees are involved with.
+Business meetings of the Full Governing Body (FGB) normally take place once each half-term.